Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Pros

-• Flexible rubber jacketing
+• Durable and flexible rubber jacketing

 Cons

-• May require adapters for some connections
+• May require adapters for certain setups

 Seismic Audio